hamed-rezaee/flutter_component_architecture_poc/README.md

 # What is software architecture?

 Software architecture is the conceptual foundation and strategic framework for a software system.
 It encompasses the fundamental design decisions that shape the system's structure, behavior, and interactions.
 Like the architectural plan for a building, software architecture defines the arrangement of components, the pathways of data, and the mechanisms for achieving desired qualities such as performance, scalability, and maintainability.
-It serves as a blueprint that guides developers in creating a cohesive, reliable, and adaptable software solution that aligns with the project's objectives and user needs.
+It serves as a blueprint that guides developers in creating a cohesive, reliable, and adaptable software solution that aligns with the project's objectives and user requirments.

-# Difference Between Software Architecture and Design Patterns?
+## Difference Between Software Architecture and Design Patterns?

 Software architecture and design patterns are both crucial concepts in software development, but they serve distinct purposes and operate at different levels of abstraction.
 Let's delve into the differences between these two concepts: